Electric Switches

 Pole

-An independent electrical circuit of a switch.
+An independent electrical circuit within a switch.

 Set Point